canonical/uss-tableflip/doc/ubuntu_release_process.md

 ### new upstream release/snapshot ###
 This is the *only* mechanism for development release uploads, and the *heavily preferred* mechanism for stable release updates (SRU).

-Our goal is (and main integration tests show) that cloud-init works with xenial and beyond.
+Our goal is (and main integration tests show) that cloud-init works with bionic and beyond.

 Things that need to be considered: